Molecular and Cellular Mechanisms of Pain Hypersensitivity

 Gene expression can be modulated at different steps, including transcription, RNA splicing, mRNA translation, and post-translational modification of proteins.
 Most studies hitherto have focused on transcriptional regulation; however, recent work has shown that the abundance of proteins in the cell is determined predominantly by the rate of mRNA translation.
 Inhibition of mRNA translation alleviates chronic pain in animal models; however, the molecular and cellular mechanisms underlying the beneficial effect of translation inhibitors remain elusive.

-ResearchWe aim to decipher mechanisms by which mRNA translation promotes pain sensitization by identifying mRNAs mediating these phenomena and studying their function.
-We also study the role of mTORC2-dependent structural plasticity in peripheral and central nociceptive circuits in the development of pain hypersensitivity.
+In addition, we are interested in mechanisms underlying the modulation of spinal perineuronal nets in pathological pain and study the heterogeneity of spinal projection neurons.
 Our research is directed toward identification of novel molecular targets and ultimately developing better therapeutics to relieve pain and improve quality of life of individuals living with pain.

 Mechanisms underlying brain disorders